-- Average body weight of the wolves is about 40 kg (88 lbs).
+- The average bodyweight of the wolves is about 40 kg (88 lbs).

 - The recorded largest specimen weighed 79.4 kg (175 lbs) while the smallest was only 12 kg (26 lbs).

-- The weight and size of the modern wolves increases with latitude, according to Bergmann’s Rule.
+- The weight and size of the modern wolves increase with latitude, according to Bergmann’s Rule.

 - Male individuals in any given population of wolves usually weigh 2.3 to 4.5 kg (5 to 10 lbs) larger than females.